AnushaAshokReddy/trial.github.io/index.md

 Fig. 11 : Structure of solution with Learning API Algorithm.

 -------------------------------------------------------------------------------------------------------------
+# What is Module <a id="Module"></a>

+A module in Machine Learning represents a set of code that can run independently and perform a machine learning task, given the required inputs.
+A module might contain a particular algorithm, or perform a task that is important in machine learning, such as missing value replacement, or statistical analysis.
+Both algorithms and modules are independent of each other.

+While implementing an algorithm, it is initially trained using various number of data available already to make the algorithm learn how to predict the results for an unknown input in the later stages.
+Thus the set of data is very important.

+These data is supposed to be very clean with all details.
+Sometimes in algorithms when we dont get clean data, pipeline modules are used for pre-processing of the data.
+For example some pipeline modules as MinMaxNormalisers have the function of normalising the data for the bigger algorithm.

 ## Example Solution using LearningApi Pipeline Module :

 Pipeline module is a canal to send the data to the actual Algorithm.
 For a deeper knowledge on Pipeline Module click on <a href="#Algorithms&Modules">Click Here..</a>